Naohiro2g/scratchext/README.md

 });
 ```

-Run the extension with Node.
+Run the extension with Node…

 ```sh
 $ node extension.js
 ```

-And import the extension into Scratch by shift-clicking the **File** menu, selecting **Import Experimental Extension**, and choosing `extension.json` in the file dialog.
+…and import the extension into Scratch by shift-clicking the **File** menu, selecting **Import Experimental Extension**, and choosing `extension.json` in the file dialog.

 ![Shift-click File menu with 'Import Experimental Extension' highlighted"](http://scratch.mit.edu/internalapi/asset/0a21c83d286a59ad7f0408fd8296eb82.png/get/)